vitessio/website/content/en/docs/get-started/vagrant.md

     **Note:** This will start a full Vitess cluster with a single shard and five tablets.

-2. **Connect to Vtgate**
+2. **Connect to VTGate**

-    From the VM, you can connect to vtgate using mysql protocol with the following command:
+    From the VM, you can connect to VTGate using the MySQL protocol with the following command:

     ```sh
     mysql -umysql_user -pmysql_password -h vitess -P 15306